CRF250RX Features

 High-volume airbox

-The airbox and air-cleaner element have a larger surface area and volume to increase midrange power.
+The airbox and air-cleaner element have a large surface area and high volume, designed to increase midrange power.
 Additionally, the air filter is easy to service.

 High-performance cam profiles